VerifyTests/DiffEngine/readme.md

 DiffEngine use [EmptyFiles](https://github.com/SimonCropp/EmptyFiles) to determineif a given file or extension is a binary or text.

-## Supported Diff Tools

-LIst here with links to diff tool eg https://github.com/SimonCropp/DiffEngine/blob/master/docs/diff-tool.md#araxismerge

 ## Security contact information

-To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.
+To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).Tidelift will coordinate the fix and disclosure.

 ## Icon